keithalewis/um/01-intro.md

 Holdings are exchanged by _trades_ between a buyer and a seller and accumulate to a position in instruments for the legal entities involved.

-A _derivative_ is a contract between a buyer and a seller for the exchange of future cash flows.
-As with any contract, they are subject to the laws and regulations of the governing country.
+_Derivatives_ are contract between a buyer and a seller for the exchange of future cash flows.
+As with any contract they are subject to the laws and regulations of the governing country.
 Derivatives have been used throught human history to enable humans to benefit from what Adam Smith called 'division of labor.'